 Today, adults with Down syndrome have choices about where they live and with whom they live with.
 Some live in apartments, condominiums, or houses with roommates and/or with support services, and some adults choose to remain in homes with their parents or siblings.

 Do adults with Down syndrome work?

-Adults with Down syndrome are working at a variety of jobs ranging from regular competitive jobs in the community to supported employment of sheltered employment.
-People with Down syndrome are clerical workers, computer operators, assistant coaches, photographers, teacher assistants, etc. People with Down syndrome are becoming more and more contributing and tax-paying members of their communities.
+Many adults with Down syndrome work at a variety of jobs, ranging from regular competitive jobs in the community to supported employment of sheltered employment.
+For example, people with Down syndrome are clerical workers, computer operators, assistant coaches, photographers, teacher assistants, etc. They are contributing more and more to our society and arr tax-paying members of their communities.